Generalization of Kirchhoff reflectivity to go beyond modelling and inversion of first-order reflection data -- A review of the theory: Generalization of the Kirchhoff reflectivity.

-where $g_0$ denotes the causal Green function in the reference medium, i.e. satisfying eq. (\ref{eq:wave_ref}) with $s(t)=\delta(t)$.
-Until now eqs. (\ref{eq:Born_0}) and (\ref{eq:Born_1}) do not involve any approximation.
+$G_0$ denotes the causal Green function in the reference medium, i.e. satisfying eq. (\ref{eq:wave1}) with $c\rightarrow c_0$ and $s(t)=\delta(t)$.
+Eq. (\ref{eq:Born_1}) does not involve any approximation.
 Any reference medium can be chosen, in particular ones with non-smooth $c_0$, thus also any ``strength" for the perturbation $\delta l$.

 The Born modelling approximation deals only with the linear contribution $P_{L}$ for the modelling of the wavefield perturbation

 which represents a good approximation if

 This implies that $c_0$ remains close to $c$ on average, i.e. that $c_0$ reproduces the travel-times of first-order scattered events.